-I am going to ask you to try your best to be aware of some of your sub-conscious presumptions about God, then push those thoughts aside while we explore the difference between what man says and what God says.
+We all have presumptions about God, but we can push past them as we explore the difference between what man says and what God says.

 How Hellenization Affected Our English Bible Translations

 The Bible was originally written in the Hebrew language, having some Aramaic in Daniel and Ezra.
-It is important to remember the “New Testament” writings were not compiled into the book we have today until 4 A.D., hundreds of years after Jesus, Yehoshua.
+It is important to remember the “New Testament” writings were not compiled into the book we have today until 4 A.D.

-Yehoshua and every 1st Century Disciple referred to God’s Word as the Torah, Prophets and Writings, the Hebrew acronym TaNaK.
+Every 1st Century Disciple referred to God’s Word as the Torah, Prophets and Writings.
+It was referred to by the Hebrew acronym TaNaK.

-Because most of the British English translations originated from these translations we have unknowingly incorporated Westernized or Hellenized, Greek and Roman influence.
+The first British English translation originated from these translations, unknowingly incorporating Westernized or Hellenized, Greek and Roman Latin influence.

-This mix is called syncretism and this is why we we’re told ahead of time to test every teaching.
-If anything is added, changed or taken away from God’s original Word it is false, Proverbs 30:6; Deuteronomy 4:2; Deuteronomy 12:32; Revelation 22:18.
+This mix is called syncretism and this is why we we’re warned ahead of time that those who add or take away from God’s original Word are false prophets, Proverbs 30:6; Deuteronomy 4:2; Deuteronomy 12:32; Revelation 22:18.

 “These were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so.”
 Acts 17:11

-Here is the original Hebrew and then the added or lost meaning that occurred in translation:
+Here is the original Hebrew meaning along with added or subtracted translation:

 Who is God?